PaoloRibeca/KPop/README.md

 ```bash
 $ KPopTwistDB ... -O t Classes
 ```
 will produce the same results but output them to a tab-separated tabular file named `Classes.KPopTwisted.txt`.
-In general, you do not have to worry about formats or extensions as long as you consistently use the same prefix (in this case, `Classes`) to indicate logically related files.
+In general, in the style of BLAST indices, you do not have to worry about formats or extensions as long as you consistently use the same prefix (in this case, `Classes`) to indicate logically related files.

 ## 4. Command line syntax